-- 1) If satisfied that the municipality has demonstrated the capacity to implement projects, National Treasury may, at the request of the transferring officer and after consultation with the receiving officer, convert an allocation listed in Part B of Schedule 6 to one listed in Part B of Schedule 5. - 2) National Treasury may, after consultation with the transferring officer, receiving officer and provincial treasury, convert an allocation listed in Part B of Schedule 5 to one listed in Part B of Schedule 6 if it is satisfied that: - (a) the conversion shall prevent under expenditure or improve level of service delivery relative to the respective allocation: - (b) the affected department or municipality has demonstrated the capacity to implement projects; - (c) transferring officer has made a demonstrable effort to strengthen the capacity of the receiving officer to implement the allocation, but the receiving officer is still not capable of fully meeting the requirements of the allocation; and - (d) there is a history of poor performance in the previous two financial years for the respective allocation to this receiving officer, including withholding and stopping of allocations. - 3) If satisfied that a municipality has failed to follow procurement procedures prescribed in terms of the Municipal Finance Management Act, the National Treasury may, at the request of a transferring officer or in its discretion, after consultation with the relevant transferring officer and receiving officer, convert any portion of an allocation listed in Part B of Schedule 5 to one listed in Part B of Schedule 6. - 4) Any portion of an allocation converted, must be utilised for the same province or municipality to which the allocation was originally made and if - (a) Possible, used to implement the same project or projects that were planned if the allocation had not been converted: or - (b) Not possible, the receiving officer must sign an agreement that defines any new project to be funded, before it is implemented. - 5) The National Treasury must- - (a) Give notice in the Gazette of a conversion - (b) Provide a copy of the notice to the transferring officer and each affected receiving officer. - 6) A conversion takes effect on the date of publication of the notice in the government gazette. - 7) If an allocation for immediate disaster response or housing emergency is insufficient for a disaster, the National Treasury may, after consultation with or on the request of the relevant transferring officer, convert any portion of an allocation listed (Reference to Schedule 7) as- - (a) An allocation to provinces for immediate disaster response to an allocation to municipalities for immediate disaster response and vice versa. - (b) An allocation to provinces for emergency housing to an allocation to municipalities for emergency housing and vice versa. - 8) The National Treasury must- - (a) In the notice published in the gazette regarding a transfer made in response to a disaster, include notification of the conversion in terms of subsection (7) and the effective date referred to in subsection (9); or - (b) Provide a copy of the notice to the transferring officer. - 9) A conversion in terms of subsection (7) takes effect on the date that the National Treasury approves it.
+- 1) If satisfied that the municipality has demonstrated the capacity to implement projects, National Treasury may, at the request of the transferring officer and after consultation with the receiving officer, convert an allocation listed in Part B of Schedule 6 to one listed in Part B of Schedule 5. - 2) National Treasury may, after consultation with the transferring officer, receiving officer and provincial treasury, convert an allocation listed in Part B of Schedule 5 to one listed in Part B of Schedule 6 if it is satisfied that: - (a) the conversion shall prevent under expenditure or improve level of service delivery relative to the respective allocation: - (b) the affected department or municipality has demonstrated the capacity to implement projects; - (c) transferring officer has made a demonstrable effort to strengthen the capacity of the receiving officer to implement the allocation, but the receiving officer is still not capable of fully meeting the requirements of the allocation; and - (d) there is a history of poor performance in the previous two financial years for the respective allocation to this receiving officer, including withholding and stopping of allocations. - 3) If satisfied that a municipality has failed to follow procurement procedures prescribed in terms of the Municipal Finance Management Act, the National Treasury may, at the request of a transferring officer or in its discretion, after consultation with the relevant transferring officer and receiving officer, convert any portion of an allocation listed in Part B of Schedule 5 to one listed in Part B of Schedule 6. - 4) Any portion of an allocation converted, must be utilised for the same province or municipality to which the allocation was originally made and if - (a) Possible, used to implement the same project or projects that were planned if the allocation had not been converted: or - (b) Not possible, the receiving officer must sign an agreement that defines any new project to be funded, before it is implemented. - 5) The National Treasury must- - (a) Give notice in the Gazette of a conversion - (b) Provide a copy of the notice to the transferring officer and each affected receiving officer. - 6) A conversion takes effect on the date of publication of the notice in the government gazette. - 7) If an allocation listed in Schedule 7 is insufficient for a classified disaster referred to in Section 25 (3)(a), the National Treasury may, after consultation with or on the request of the relevant transferring officer, convert any portion of - (a) the Provincial Disaster Response Grant to the Municipal Disaster Response Grant (refer to Schedule 7) - (b) the Municipal Disaster Response Grant to the Provincial Disaster Response Grant (refer to Schedule 7) - 8) The National Treasury must- - (a) In the notice published in the gazette regarding a transfer made in response to a disaster, include notification of the conversion in terms of subsection (7) and the effective date referred to in subsection (9); or - (b) Provide a copy of the notice to the transferring officer. - 9) A conversion in terms of subsection (7) takes effect on the date that the National Treasury approves it.